NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 *NuGet 2.x only.
 This capability is not present in NuGet 3.0+.*

-NuGet 2.x supported the notion of a solution-level package that installs tools or additional commands for the Package Manager Console, but does not add references, content, or build customizations to any projects in the solution.
+NuGet 2.x supported the notion of a solution-level package that installs tools or additional commands for the Package Manager Console (the contents of the `tools` folder), but does not add references, content, or build customizations to any projects in the solution.
 Such packages contain no files in its direct `lib`, `content`, or `build` folders, and none of its dependencies have files in their respective `lib`, `content`, or `build` folders.

 NuGet tracks installed solution-level packages in a `packages.config` file in the `.nuget` folder, rather than the project's `packages.config` file.